wp-plugins/wp-real-estate-property-listing-crm/readme.txt

 4. Search location with autocomplete dropdown

 == Changelog ==

+= 1.2.3 =
+* Associate url in list of child location, to a page of locations

 = 1.2.2 =
 * Associate breadcrumb url to location base pages